Who are these teams and individuals? They are your organization’s customer retention building blocks.

 As a result, customer-facing line of business units remain uncompetitive.
 Why?
 Because they still will not comprehend the business value of Big Data and analytics activities occurring on the “other” side of the organizational table.

 Kudos to you if you already identified or created connected internal teams to walk the industrial IoT talk across the enterprise.
 Congratulations as these folks communicate with professionals who may not be trained to think like they do.

 If not, the relentless pace of technical advances in the IIoT waits for no one play catch up.
 You can neither sit this one out nor remain complacent if you want to remain competitive.
-Hey, I could bake you fresh cookies and give you a hug.
-However, there is no way to pretty up that message in reality.

 The IIoT value equation drives demand for networks of connected internal teams to retain customers.

 IMHO, the biggest challenge within the industrial IoT ecosystem will be on how business models and organizational structures respond to the need for data and analytics for decision making.

 Is your company talking Big Data and predictive analytics talk in name only?
 Are you walking only the talk rather than walking the walk, because traditional departmental fiefdoms and legacy corporate business models create obstacles for success?

 While the C-Suite looks at broad, sweeping organizational change from a 30,000 foot level, your own strategy can leverage connected internal teams from a boots-on-the-ground vantage point.

 Connected teams can learn to work, communicate and innovate together to create enduring and valuable business outcomes on behalf of your customers.
 One beta team at a time.
 Their small successes can be leveraged as the template for creating similar connected teams throughout your organization.